amarisch/deep-learning-workflow-with-web/README.md

 * Data Disk Operations

    * create data disk
+   * create data disk from image
    * attach/detach data disk

 <a id="troubleshooting"></a>
 ## Notes and Troubleshooting

+#####Mounting new **data disk**
-Mounting new data disk to VM, a step by step guide can be found [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/add-disk#connect-to-the-linux-vm-to-mount-the-new-disk)
+A step by step guide can be found [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/add-disk#connect-to-the-linux-vm-to-mount-the-new-disk)

-Kaggle commandline tool for data download can be found [here](https://github.com/floydwch/kaggle-cli)
+Kaggle command line tool for data download can be found [here](https://github.com/floydwch/kaggle-cli)

 <a id="ideas"></a>